lsfusion/platform/docs/en/NAVIGATOR_statement.md

 }
 ```

-Each `navigatorStatement` describes a single navigator statement, and at the end it may contain a nested block of additional navigator statements.
+Each `navigatorStatement` describes a single navigator statement, and at the end it may contain a nested block of navigator statements.
 There are three types of navigator statements:

 ```
 NEW elementDescription [options] [{ ... }];